laravel/nova-docs/3.0/resources/fields.md

 :::danger Places API has been deprecated

-Algolia has announced that [Places is going away on May 31st 2022](https://www.algolia.com/blog/sunseting-our-places-feature/).
+Algolia has announced that their [Places API will stop functioning on May 31st 2022](https://www.algolia.com/blog/sunseting-our-places-feature/).
 :::

 The `Place` field leverages the power of the [Algolia Places API](https://community.algolia.com/places/) to provide ultra-fast address searching and auto-completion.
 An Algolia account is **not required** in order to leverage this field.